+It is one of the best places to celebrate the Holi Festival in India.
 The way in which Holi is celebrated in Barsana is very interesting.
 As the name suggests, Lathmar Holi is celebrated with sticks.
-Men from Nandgaon enters Barsana where women beat them up with sticks.
+Men from Nandgaon enter Barsana where women beat them up with sticks.
 Nobody gets offended by this act as it has a legend story attached to it.
 When Lord Krishna with his friends entered Barsana where Radha used to live then ladies beat them up with sticks.
 However, it is quite a strange sight to see giggling women taking sheer pleasure in using the sticks.

 3. Shantiniketan, West Bengal

 Rabindranath Tagore, a very famous Bengali poet, and Nobel Laureate started the celebration of Holi in Shantiniketan during Spring Festival (Basanta Utsav).
 As he was really inspired by the spring and colors of this festival, he introduced Holi as an annual event in his Vishva Bharati University.
 Also, students put their efforts to organize a cultural program for visitors.
 Now, Basanta Utsav has become a renowned part of the history and culture of Bengal which also attracts foreign tourists.

 Basanta Utsav which is a folk festival is celebrated for 3 days in Purulia district of West Bengal.
 Celebrations here begin a few days before the actual Holi.
 People of Purulia exhibit their unique folk art through their folk songs and dances such as Chau, Natua.
 Also, very famous Baul musicians of West Bengal give their stunning performance showing their native culture to make it the best Holi for you.